How Albanian Lives Are Wrecked by Cycles of Vengeance

 Gjakmarrja, the tradition of blood feuds, has been a part of Albanian culture since the 15th century, when a set of laws called the Kanun of Lekë Dukagjini held that a murder victim’s family could avenge his death by killing a male member of the murderer’s family.

-The communist leader Enver Hoxha’s Party of Labour took over Albania in 1944.
+The communist leader Enver Hoxha’s Party of Labor took over Albania in 1944.
 In the following decades it banned religion, beards, and many aspects of traditional life, including gjakmarrja, while transforming the Balkan country into one of Europe’s poorest and most isolated nations.
 When the communists were officially voted out of power in 1992, Albania had been reduced to a broke backwater.
 In 1997, several massive pyramid schemes collapsed at once, almost destroying the national economy, and in the ensuing chaos the populace stole massive quantities of heavy weaponry from the government, most of which was never recovered by authorities.
-In light of this history, it’s not surprising that Albania’s criminal-justice system is widely distrusted, and in many places the Kanun – and the blood feuds that come with it – has once again become a popular way of settling disputes.
+In light of this history, it’s not surprising that Albania’s criminal-justice system is widely distrusted, and in many places the Kanun—and the blood feuds that come with it—has once again become a popular way of settling disputes.

 In 2012, around 1,600 families were affected by blood feuds, which as of 2000 had claimed 10,000 lives since the end of communism, according to Albania’s Committee of Nationwide Reconciliation (CNR), an anti-violence NGO.